qdm12/gluetun/README.md

 - [Alpine 3.8](https://alpinelinux.org) for a tiny image
 - [OpenVPN 2.4.6-r3](https://pkgs.alpinelinux.org/package/v3.8/main/x86_64/openvpn) to tunnel to PIA servers
-- [IPtables 1.6.2-r0](https://pkgs.alpinelinux.org/package/v3.8/main/x86_64/iptables) enforces the container to communicate only through the VPN or with other containers in its virtual network (killswitch)
+- [IPtables 1.6.2-r0](https://pkgs.alpinelinux.org/package/v3.8/main/x86_64/iptables) enforces the container to communicate only through the VPN or with other containers in its virtual network (acts as a killswitch)
 - [Unbound 1.7.3-r0](https://pkgs.alpinelinux.org/package/v3.8/main/x86_64/unbound) configured with Cloudflare's [1.1.1.1](https://1.1.1.1) DNS over TLS
 - [Malicious hostnames list](https://github.com/qdm12/malicious-hostnames-docker) used with Unbound (see `BLOCK_MALICIOUS` environment variable)
 - [Malicious IPs list](https://github.com/qdm12/malicious-ips-docker) used with Unbound (see `BLOCK_MALICIOUS`)

 ## Extra features

+- With environment variables, choose:
+    - the PIA region
+    - the protocol `TCP` or `UDP`
+    - the level of encryption
 - Connect other containers to it
+- The *iptables* firewall allows traffic only with needed PIA servers (IP addresses, port, protocol) combination
-- Restarts OpenVPN on failure using another IP address corresponding to the PIA server domain name (usually 10 IPs per subdomain name)
+- OpenVPN restarts on failure using another PIA IP address in the same region
-- Regular Docker healthchecks using [duckduckgo.com](https://duckduckgo.com) to obtain your current public IP address and compare it with your initial non-VPN IP address
+- Docker healthchecks using [duckduckgo.com](https://duckduckgo.com) to obtain your public IP address and compare it with your initial non-VPN IP address
 - Openvpn and Unbound do not run as root

 ## Requirements